jperlmanmoore/biorhythm-calc/README.md

 # Biorhythm Calculator

-The example uses:
+The example uses: Ionic, React, Dayjs, cordova-res, and recharts.
-  Ionic
-  React
-  Dayjs
-  cordova-res
-  recharts

 It is takes a date of birth and calculates the biorhythm to whatever date the user selects.
+Local storage is used to maintain the user's selected date of birth.

 ## Links